open-cloud-guide/website/README.md

 # Open Source Cloud Guide

-A guide demonstrating how major cloud vendors use open source in their offerings
+A guide demonstrating the prevelance of open source in cloud providers.

 ## Mission statement